dfarmer3/dotfiles/README.md

 # My Dotfiles (System Configuration)

-These are my configuration files for some of the stuff I use on my Arch Linux rice (Did I mention I use Arch btw?
-I'm drowning in women right now if you couldn't already tell), organized in the same folder hierarchy that exists on my system.
+These are my configuration files for some of the stuff I use on my Arch Linux rice (Did I mention I use Arch btw?), organized in the same folder hierarchy that exists on my system.
 Later on I'll write a bash or python script that installs everything automatically, but for now rebuilding my setup will consist solely of lots of copy and pasting (super fun!).

 ### Setup Summary
 My current setup consists of a frankenstein between KDE Desktop Manager and i3-Gaps Window Manager.
 I currently am using KDE's default taskbar for my statusbar needs (until I find a good polybar config), and dmenu/rofi is used to quickly search through my files and apps.